-The proposed Project design takes into consideration all these factors, namely the setback distances prescribed in O.Reg 359/09, as outlined in the following table, to minimise impact as much as possible.
+The proposed Project design takes into consideration all these factors, namely the setback distances prescribed in O.Reg 359/09, as outlined in the following table, as well as several other best practice setbacks to minimise impact as much as possible.
 As per REA, "consultation zone" buffers are also set to indicate within which distance an EIS or a property line setback assessment may be required.
 Wherever possible, the Project was sited to avoid these consultation zone buffers.